GESS-code/GESS/README.md

 ## Train specifically to improve Top-K Precision/Recall

 Using `validate_differently.py` instead of `main.py` in order to train a model will return a model with lower ROC AUC, but trained faster and with better Top-K validation and recalls.

+## Package versions

+The code originally depends on TensorFlow 2.3.0, PyTorch 1.7.1 and PyTorch-Geometric 1.7.0